JanMiksovsky/emojese/ReadMe.md

 - There's no need to reproduce standard emoji definitions.
 There is no Emojese definition for "cat", for example, because the 🐈 emoji already has the standard English description "cat", and typing "cat" in the app already produces that emoji.
 - Be aware that emoji representations vary from platform to platform, which can occasionally present challenges.
 For example, the contrast in 🏕️⛺ ("near") works well in iOS and other platforms, but poorly in Microsoft Windows.
 - [Emojipedia](https://emojipedia.org/) is a reasonably definitive emoji reference.

+## Languages

+If you're a native/fluent speaker of a language other than English, and would be interested in coming up with translations for that language, please file an issue.
+It would be very interesting to try using Emojese to exchange simple messages between people who don't share a common natural language.